AmoebeLabs/swiss-army-knife-card/README.md

 # ![](assets/images/swiss-army-knife24.png) NOTE!
 Do **NOT** use this card yet!

 This Swiss Army Knife custom card is being prepared for a public release candidate.
+There might be several 0.9.0-beta releases before the 1.0.0-rc.1 is released.
+That last one will be the one that can be used!

-Due to work on HACS integration, and (breaking) issue solving the card might be broken 😢
+Due to work on HACS integration, and (breaking) issue solving the card might be partially broken between beta's 😢

 Status @2022-06-06:
 ![](assets/screenshots/2022.06.06-sak-rc-issues2.png)